_________________________________ Board of REALTORS®

-The parties are specifically advised that any recording or transcription that may be made of these proceedings can only be used for the purpose of procedural review and any other use, including use in other ethics or arbitration hearings, is expressly prohibited.
+The parties are specifically advised that any recording or transcription that may be made of these proceedings can only be used for purposes of appeal, and any other use, including use in other ethics or arbitration hearings, is expressly prohibited.

-(Read the amount and nature of the dispute into the record.)
+(Read the Article[s] the respondent has been charged with violating into the record.)

-This panel is not dealing with questions of law, and it is not governed by the rules of evidence which may apply in courts.
-This panel will seek to determine all ascertainable and relevant facts pertaining to the matter under consideration to arrive at a peer judgment and decision that is fair to all of the parties.
-The panel is governed and directed by the bylaws of the respective Boards of REALTORS® and the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS®.
+This panel is not dealing with questions of law, and it is not governed by the technical rules of evidence which may apply in courts.
+This panel will seek to determine all ascertainable and relevant facts pertaining to the matter under consideration to arrive at a peer judgment and decision by the panel that is fair to all of the parties.
+The panel is governed and directed by the bylaws of the __________ Board of REALTORS® and the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS®.
 The panel determines its own rules of evidence and its own procedures to be followed with objectives of equity and due process.
-The following are the procedures that will be followed during this hearing.
+The following has been generally accepted and ruled on by this panel as to the procedures to be followed during this hearing.

-(1) All parties or their representatives to these proceedings will have a full opportunity to be heard on matters relevant to the issue.
-The panel may rule at any time during this hearing on the relevance of testimony being given or on questions being directed to any party or their representative or to witnesses providing testimony.
+(1) All parties or their representatives to these proceedings will be allowed a full opportunity to be heard on matters relevant to the issue.
+The panel may rule at any time during this hearing on the relevance of testimony being given or questions being directed to any party or his/her representative or to witnesses providing testimony.
 All parties and witnesses will be asked to swear or affirm that testimony given is the truth to the best of their knowledge.

-(If no legal counsel is present, proceed to paragraph 3.)
+(If no counsel is present, proceed to 3.)

-(2) A party may be represented by legal counsel.
-However, no party may refuse to directly respond to requests for information or questions addressed to them by members of the panel except on grounds of self-incrimination or other grounds which the panel deems appropriate.
-In this connection, the panel is not required to accept the statements of counsel as being the statements of their client if the panel desires direct testimony.
-Counsel is present to advise and consult with their client, and to speak for them subject to appropriate rulings or determinations by the panel.
+(2) A party may be represented by legal counsel or by a REALTOR® of their choosing (or both).
+However, no party may refuse to directly respond to requests for information or questions addressed to him/her by members of the panel except on grounds of self-incrimination or other grounds which the panel deems appropriate.
+In this connection, the panel need not accept the statements of counsel as being the statements of his/her client if the panel desires direct testimony.
+Counsel is present to advise and consult with his/her client, and to speak for him/her subject to appropriate rulings or determinations by the panel.
 This panel will countenance no effort by any party or by counsel to any party to harass, intimidate, coerce, or confuse the panel members or any party to the proceedings.

 (3) The panel may rule at any time on the admissibility of evidence.
 As Chairperson, I will act as keeper of the evidence introduced at this hearing and mark each with an exhibit identification number or letter and date.

 (4) The members of this panel are authorized, individually, to ask questions as they deem pertinent and significant at any time during this hearing.
-To preserve order, I will rule on questions or testimony by the parties and their representatives, and by witnesses in these proceedings.
+To preserve order, I will rule on questions or testimony by the parties or their representatives, or by witnesses in these proceedings.
 If deemed necessary, I will consult with the members of the panel and with Board counsel concerning such rulings.